 A place to go seems obvious at first glance, and people know this of course.
 But it’s not that easy.
 Finding the “right” off grid property is tough.
-When picking to “perfect” location to live off grid there are certain things one must take into account.
+When picking the ideal location to live off grid there are certain things one must take into account.

-Consider first, the fact you will be OFF GRID.
-Meaning you will be producing your own power, most probably from wind and solar.
+Consider first the fact you will be OFF GRID.
+Meaning you will be producing your own power, most likely from wind and solar.

-So, when choosing the perfect location, you have to find a place which has good sun, moderate wind, and which is close enough to other resources to make living off the grid safe, comfortable and manageable for your family and yourself.
+So, when choosing the perfect location, you have to find a place that has good sun, moderate wind, and is close enough to other resources to make living off the grid safe, comfortable, and manageable for your family and yourself.

 If you have children, you must consider your land’s location in relationship to schools, hospitals, shopping, and entertainment.
-If you’re married, you must consider your spouses family as well as yours.
-Most places that are suitable for off grid living, are far away from cities proper, and most probably even further away from the in-laws.
-Which could be a plus.
-(Don’t tell your spouse I said that.)
+If you’re married, you must consider your spouse’s family as well as yours.
+Most places that are suitable for off grid living are far away from cities proper, and likely far away from the in-laws (which could be a plus.
+Don’t tell your spouse I said that).

-Important things to consider when shopping for the perfect off grid location, is deeded access, mineral and water rights.
+Important things to consider when shopping for the perfect off grid location are deeded access and mineral and water rights.